Last Updated: October 29, 2023

 - Verifying the ID- The Administrator will ask for the candidate’s identification document which has to be the same as the one used to register for the examination.
 This ID is digitally authenticated and can be scanned fully or partially by the Administrator and digitally stored.

-- Digital Signature- Candidates are required to provide their digital signature during check-in to verify that the person who registered for the examination and the person taking the test are the same.
+- Digital Signature- Candidates are required to provide their digital signature during check-in to verify that the person who registered for the examination and the person taking the test is the same.
 This signature is also taken as an agreement by the candidate to adhere to the rules and regulations of the examination and the test center.

 - Palm Vein Scan- This is an uncommon method of verification used by the AAMC where the candidate’s palm veins will be scanned by a near-infrared light source.
-It is done to prevent proxy testers and validates the MCAT scores acquired.
+It is done to prevent proxy testers and validate the MCAT scores acquired.

 - Photograph- During the check-in process, a digital passport-style photograph of the candidate will be captured by the test center which will be used for the investigation procedures by AAMC.